xw321/xun-homepage-neu/README.md

 All source files can be found under docs folder, due to the requirement of GitHub project pages.

+The theme template was adapted from start bootstrap website.
+You can find the template source code [here](https://github.com/BlackrockDigital/startbootstrap-agency).

 ### Technology used